rmw-lib/mdi/readme.md

 There are some similar tools on the market, but none of them works well.
 So I wrote one myself ( executable size 200 KB ).

-The function is to write a statement like var a = 1;
-console.log(a); in markdown to embed the code, and the screenshot of the generated content is as follows :
+The function is to write a statement like `\> ./demo.js` in markdown to embed the code, and the screenshot of the generated content is as follows :

 ![](https://raw.githubusercontent.com/gcxfd/img/gh-pages/i9g9We.png)